-- 1. With respect to all contract performance prior to the effective date of the Notice of Termination the total of: - (a) Cost of goods delivered, or services performed; - (b) The cost of settling and paying any reasonable claims as provided in subparagraph (F), of this section; and - (c) A sum as profit on subparagraph 1(a) of this section determined by the head of Procurement Services to be fair and reasonable. - 2.
+- 1. With respect to all contract performance prior to the effective date of the Notice of Termination the total of: - (a) Cost of goods delivered, or services performed; - (b) The cost of settling and paying any reasonable claims as provided in subparagraph (F), of this section; and - (c) A sum as profit on subparagraph 1(a) of this section determined by the Chief Procurement Officer to be fair and reasonable. - 2.
 The total sum to be paid under subparagraph 1(a) of this section shall not exceed the contract price, as reduced by the amounts of payments otherwise made, and as further reduced by the contract price of goods or services not provided.

-In the event that the contractor is not satisfied with any payments, that the head of Procurement Services shall determine to be due under this clause, the contractor may appeal any claim in accordance with the "Claims and Disputes" clause of this contract.
+In the event that the contractor is not satisfied with any payments, that the Chief Procurement Officer shall determine to be due under this clause, the contractor may appeal any claim in accordance with the "Claims and Disputes" clause of this contract.